-Traditional business attire is encouraged, such as suits, dresses, blouses, and sports coats.
-In

-- addition, other forms of clothing that would be considered professional in a business context are acceptable, as noted below. - Ironed or pressed pants or skirts may be worn.
-Skirts no shorter than two inches above the knee.
+- Traditional business attire is encouraged, such as suits, dresses, blouses, and sports coats.
+In addition, other forms of clothing that would be considered professional in a business context are acceptable, as noted below. - Wrinkle free pants, skirts, or dresses may be worn.
+Skirts are no shorter than two inches above the knee.
 Pants must be hemmed or cuffed.

-No shorts.
-Leggings worn under clothing are acceptable. - Students are expected to dress neatly in clean and pressed shirts.
-Turtlenecks and collared polo shirts are acceptable.
-T-shirts or undershirts worn as outerwear are not permitted. - A sweater, tie, or sports jacket may be worn along with a collared shirt or turtleneck. - Shoes must be clean, not torn or showing excessive wear, and be appropriate and safe in a professional business context.
+- Students are expected to dress neatly in clean and pressed shirt, blouse, or dress.
+No excessive cleavage, no bare midriff, no bare shoulders, or exposed underarms.
+Turtlenecks are acceptable. - A sweater, tie, or sports jacket may be worn along with a collared shirt or turtleneck. - Shoes must be clean, not torn or showing excessive wear, and be appropriate and safe in a professional business context.
 Flip-flops, bedroom slippers, or shoes with excessive heels (more than two inches) are not acceptable.
-Open-toe dress shoes may be worn; however, they are not allowed in kitchens at any time due to health and safety codes, so plan accordingly.
+Open-toe dress shoes may be worn; however, they are not allowed in kitchens at any time due to health and safety codes, so plan accordingly. - Not permitted: Sheer or see-through clothing; shorts; tops revealing bare shoulders, midriff, cleavage, undergarments, or underarms; ripped or torn clothing; T-shirts or undershirts worn as outerwear are not permitted; sweatpants, and hoddies; denim clothing (of any color). - Hats, other than CIA-issued chef's cap or toques, are not to be worn indoors and should be removed when seated.